aappleton8/PlayerSlap/README.md

 This plugin gives server administrators the ability to 'slap' players as a form of punishment.
 The action of 'slapping' can involve removing health, spawning mobs, hitting the player with lightning, producing smoke and broadcasting a message.
 Different types of slaps can be defined in the config file.

 ## Versions:
-This project is currenty in an early development build.
+This project is currently in a development build.

 ## License:
 This plugin and its source code are released under a MIT license (see the LICENSE file for full details).
 This plugin is copyright (c) aappleton3/aappleton8, 2018.